-Other than the transactions noted at note 16; related party transactions, there are no contracts or arrangements of any significance in relation to the business of the Company in which the Directors had any interest as defined in the Companies Act, 2014, at any time during the period ended 31 December 2015.
+Other than the transactions noted at note 16; related party transactions, there are no contracts or arrangements of any significance in relation to the business of the Company in which the Directors had any interest as defined in the Companies Act, 2014, at any time during the year ended 31 December 2016.

-Events after the balance sheet date
+Events after the year end date

-There have been no significant events affecting the Company since the period end that would materially affect the financial statements, other than those as referred to under "Business review, achievements, performance and future developments" above.
+There have been no significant events affecting the Company since the year end that would materially affect the financial statements, other than those as referred to under "Business review, achievements, performance and future developments" above.